 PhD Applicants: 3.4/4.0 scale in undergraduate (and graduate, if applicable) coursework

-To be considered for financial aid, you must have at least a combined verbal and quantitative score of 300.
-We typically place more emphasis on the quantitative section, looking for candidates that score in the 80th percentile.
+To be considered for financial aid, you must have at least a combined verbal and quantitative score of 300 on the aptitude test of the Graduate Record Examination (GRE).
+We typically place more emphasis on the quantitative section, looking for candidates that score in the 80th percentile or above.

 Note: The CSEE Department Code for the GRE is 1102; the University at Buffalo Institutional Code is 2925.

 Cost of attendance at UB varies depending on a number of factors.
-A current estimate of tuition costs can be found here.
+A current estimate of tuition costs for international students can be found here.

 Please apply using the online application (GRADMIT).
 Please do not mail application materials.
 All materials should be submitted electronically.

-Fall Semester - JANUARY 15 for studies beginning the fall of that same year.
-All application materials including supporting documents must be submitted by this date to be considered for financial aid.
-For domestic students not requesting aid, the deadline extends until May 1 of that year.
+JANUARY 15 for studies beginning the fall of that same year.
+You must have all application materials including supporting documents in by this date to be considered for financial aid.
+The application will remain open until May 31 of the same year, but for best consideration students should have their materials submitted by January 15.

-Spring Semester - SEPTEMBER 15 for studies beginning the spring of the following year.
+SEPTEMBER 15 for studies beginning the spring of the following year.
 Our department will accept spring applications on an exceptional basis.
 Typically we do not offer financial aid during the spring term.
+The application will remain open until November 15 of the same year, but for best consideration students should have their materials submitted by September 15.

 Please see the Application Materials section for a detailed list of required documents you should submit electronically.

-All supporting documents should be clearly labeled and uploaded electronically into the online application system.
+All supporting documents should uploaded electronically into the online application system.
 Please do not mail documents.

 A nonrefundable application fee of $85 may be paid online with a credit card or with ePay upon completion of the online application.
 A petition form with supporting documents must be filled out if you are requesting a waiver.